PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ![enter image description here](https://i.postimg.cc/MGwwR34j/image.png)

-The amount of force required to insert the rods may vary depending on your print settings but I still need feedback regarding clearances so if you have a well calibrated printer let me know whether the clearances are right or whether I need to increase them.
+The amount of force required to insert the rods may vary depending on your print settings but I still need feedback regarding clearances so if you have a well calibrated printer let me know whether the clearances are right or whether I need to increase/decrease them.

 ![enter image description here](https://i.postimg.cc/5yXW1hHD/image.png)